 - Kristin Taylor-Costello

 Faculty Suite F, Room 414

-My current research agenda focuses primarily on the human right to science (Article 27 of the 1948 Universal Declaration and Article 15 of the International Covenant on Economic, Social and Cultural Rights) and on the regulation of human genome editing.
+My current research focuses on science policy issues.
+I am working on two book projects, both with other scholars.
+One is a comparative analysis of the regulation of human germline modifications.
+The other is a monograph on the human right to science (Article 27 of the 1948 Universal Declaration and Article 15 of the International Covenant on Economic, Social and Cultural Rights).

 - International Bioethics Association